bosborne/pyTMHMM/README.md

 # API

-You can also use `tmhmm.py` as a library:
+You can also use `pyTMHMM` as a library:

-    import tmhmm
+    import pyTMHMM
     annotation, posterior = tmhmm.predict(sequence_string)

 This returns the annotation as a string and the posterior probabilities for